 Felt: when you stay in the yurt, check the material it’s made of – it’s felt.
 Made by hands from natural wool, felt has played an important role in the Kyrgyz nomadic culture.
 Look out for shyrdak, stitched colourful felt carpet, and ala-kiyiz carpet, a pressed wool one; both of the carpet-making arts are inscribed by UNESCO on the List of Intangible Cultural Heritage in Need of Urgent Safeguarding.
 In Koshkor you can buy the original carpets and even attend a workshop of a local carpet maker (inquire at the local CBT group).

-Kyrgyzstan clothing: A lot Kyrgyz men in the countryside (i.e. outside Bishkek) still wear the traditional felt hats ak kalpaks, even nowadays when many exchanged their traditional garbs to Western everyday clothing.
-They have a special status among all the clothing pieces and demand much respect; and are given to boys when they reach the age of 6.
+Kyrgyzstan clothing: A lot of Kyrgyz men in the countryside (i.e. outside Bishkek) still wear the traditional felt hats ak kalpaks, even nowadays when many exchanged their traditional garbs to Western everyday clothing.
+They have a special status among all the clothing pieces and demand much respect, and are given to boys when they reach the age of 6.

 Other traditional clothes are usually reserved for the special occasions and celebrations.

 Things to do in Bishkek, Kyrgyzstan

 This unassuming (in our eyes) Kyrgyz capital offers a comfy stopover for the travellers.
 You should check: